LaurenC2022/portfolio/README.md

 1. Title: Invest in Moms for Smarter Kids

     - [Video](https://youtu.be/_CuoAfAozsQ?si=tFwzSCvvpoZATqCe)
     - [Code](https://github.com/LaurenC2022/-Invest-in-Moms-for-Smarter-Kids.git)
     - About: An information visualization project using data analysis to explore mother's impact on child's development.
 Project is written in Python

 2. Rivest-Shamir-Adleman Algorithm

     - [Code](https://github.com/LaurenC2022/encryption_RSA)

-    - About: This is a Python program that encrypts and decrypts messages using the Rivest-Shamir-Adleman algorithm.
+    - About: This is a Python program that encrypts and decrypts messages git using the Rivest-Shamir-Adleman algorithm.

 ## Lets Connect

 - [LinkedIn](https://www.linkedin.com/in/laurencollins1190/)
 - [Twitter](https://twitter.com/Home_At_Heart_)
 - [GitHub](https://github.com/LaurenC2022)
 - [StackOverFlow](https://stackoverflow.com/users/17926621/lauren-collins)
 - [LeetCode](https://leetcode.com/u/NWsbAqZV89/)

 ## Learning in Public - Notebooks